 The 12 August 2026 deadline is no longer a distant warning.
 It is an immediate compliance requirement.

-The EU Packaging and Packaging Waste Regulation — PPWR, or Regulation 2025/40 — came into force in February 2025 and becomes legally applicable across the EU on 12 August 2026.
+The EU Packaging and Packaging Waste Regulation, PPWR or Regulation 2025/40, came into force in February 2025 and applies generally across the EU from 12 August 2026.
 For refurbished tech operators, it is probably the most significant piece of packaging legislation in a decade.
 And most of the industry is either unprepared, misinformed, or quietly hoping someone else will deal with it.

 RePack has been working on reusable e-commerce packaging since 2013.
 We were involved in shaping this regulation during its preparation phase, and we felt its consequences directly when the final text killed provisions we had built our original business model around.
 We know this regulation in detail.
 We are not neutral observers, but we are informed ones.